Jump to topic

 Interviews

-Interviews are in person by invitation only, typically conducted mid-January through February.
+Interviews are by invitation only, typically conducted mid-January through February.
 Those invited for an interview will be notified by email and are asked to respond promptly.

-The program prefers to interview up to four candidates at a time to create a more personalized experience, yet formal interview times are individualized to create a more personalized experience.
+The PGY-1 program prefers to interview up to four candidates at a time, yet formal interview times are individualized to create a more personalized experience.
 Only a small part of the day is done in a joint interview format, during the program overview, presentation and lunch with current residents.

 Interview days generally begin between 8 and 9 a.m. and conclude by 3 p.m.
-The day includes program director and multiple preceptor interviews, lunch with current residents, a tour and a written pharmacotherapy competency assessment.
-Those invited to interview will be asked to prepare a short “About Me” slide presentation.
+The day includes program director and multiple preceptor interviews, lunch and a tour with current residents (for in-person interviews – virtual interviews will include a break for lunch and a separate time to meet with the PGY-1 residents), and a pharmacotherapy competency assessment.
+Those invited to interview will be asked to prepare a short “About Me” slide presentation for preceptors to get to know each candidate better.

 Virtual Tour